Where to see art outdoors: Sculpture parks and art gardens to visit now

 Remember that many venues now require booking ahead, and have additional measures in place for your safety; be sure to check their websites before visiting, and enjoy your day out.

 - West Yorkshire

-Running annually from April to October, in Capability Brown's 'lost' lower gardens, Burghley House’s renowned sculpture exhibitions show a mixture of specially-commissioned and loaned works which often take their inspiration from the house and gardens.
+Running annually from April to October, in landscape designer Capability Brown's 'lost' lower gardens, Burghley House’s renowned sculpture exhibitions show a mixture of works which often take their inspiration from the house and gardens.
 Explore fantastic sculpture alongside pretty wildflowers, a charming icehouse and expansive lake, all in Burghley's vast grounds.